 The 4th floor houses the ancient Greek art collection of K. Politis and the permanent exhibition “Scenes of everyday life in ancient times”, where the visitor has the opportunity to get an idea about the public and private life in ancient Athens by means of special films and three-dimensional virtual reality presentations, associated with the 142 objects belonging to the permanent collections of the museum.

-On the basement of the building at 4, Neophytou Douka Street you can buy replicas of the museum exhibits.
+On the basement of the building at 4, Neophytou Douka Street you can purchase replicas of some of the museum exhibits.

 1 Irodotou St. & Vas.
 Sofias Ave., Kolonaki